England: Transport

 The Department for Transport is the government body responsible for overseeing transport in England.
-The department is run by the Secretary of State for Transport.
+The department is run by the secretary of state for transport.

 England has a dense and modern transportation infrastructure.
 There are many motorways in England, and many other trunk roads, such as the A1 Great North Road, which runs through eastern England from London to Newcastle (much of this section is motorway) and onward to the Scottish border.
 The longest motorway in England is the M6, from Rugby through the North West up to the Anglo-Scottish border, a distance of 232 mi.
 Other major routes include: the M1 from London to Leeds, the M25 which encircles London, the M60 which encircles Manchester, the M4 from London to South Wales, the M62 from Liverpool via Manchester to East Yorkshire, and the M5 from Birmingham to Bristol and the South West.

 London St Pancras International is one of London's main domestic and international transport hubs providing both commuter rail and high-speed rail services across the UK and to Paris, Lille and Brussels.

 Bus transport across the country is widespread; major companies include Arriva, FirstGroup, Go-Ahead Group, Mobico Group, Rotala and Stagecoach Group.
 Bus rapid transit originated in England with the Runcorn Busway opening in 1971.
 The red double-decker buses in London have become a symbol of England.
 National Cycle Route offers cycling routes nationally.

 Rail transport in England is the oldest in the world: passenger railways originated in England in 1825.
 Much of Britain's 10000 mi of rail network lies in England, covering the country fairly extensively.
-There is rail transport access to France and Belgium through an undersea rail link, the Channel Tunnel, which was completed in 1994.
+There is rail access to France and Belgium through the Channel Tunnel (completed in 1994) with Eurostar or LeShuttle services.